mkez00/web3-iot/README.md

 ![Project Architecture](/iot-manager-architecture.png)

 The application backend is powered by solidity smart contracts.
-When a new account connects to the frontend, the initialized smart contract is stored in an account register maintained by the site creator (me).
-This allows for the user to connect to their web3 enabled browser and return to IoT Manager without having to create a new account each time.
+When a new account connects to the frontend, the initialized smart contract is stored in an account register.
+Caching the user's account in the register allows for the user to connect to their web3 enabled browser and return to IoT Manager without having to create a new account each time.

 # Why Blockchain?